Skip to main content

 Cisk Lager

-Malta's beloved local beer since 1929.
-Light lager perfect for Mediterranean climate, enjoyed with meals and social gatherings.
+Malta's local beer since 1929.
+A light lager that suits the Mediterranean heat, drunk with meals and at get-togethers.

 beer4.2%